 James Cassaday was born in 1934, narrowly escaping an early death during World War II when a German bomb destined for Portsmouth dockyard completely wrecked his family home in nearby Gosport.
 To this day James feels that this incident influenced him in his choice of 'life saving' careers.
 James went on to become a boy seaman in the Merchant Navy for a short period of time, before then joining the Royal Air Force and becoming a coxswain in the Marine Craft Section, (the peacetime equivalent of Air Sea Rescue).
 Ultimately James decided to pursue a main career in the Fire Service for the next 35 years, and this is where he was awarded The Liverpool Shipwreck and Humane Society Award for saving life, and the award of the Queen's Fire Service Medal for distinguished service.

 When James Cassaday finally retired from the Guernsey Fire Brigade he held the rank of Chief Fire Officer (also known as the Fire Chief).
 He still lives in Guernsey to this day where his interests now centre on writing, gardening and sailing.

 More Books by James Cassaday

-If you enjoy St Elmo's Fire either in print or as a Kindle edition you might also want to read James Cassaday's first two exciting books.
+If you enjoy St Elmo's Fire either or as a in print you might also want to read James Cassaday's first two exciting books.
 If so check out my reviews on those Ebooks too.
-You can find them by clicking on the following two links:
+You can find them by clicking on the following two links: Kindle edition

 Rough Sea Justice This book tells the story of a man who accidentally kills two assailants who are attempting to rob him.
 Fearful that he will go to prison for using excessive force, James Cook (our hero), fakes his own death and goes on the run in his small yacht 'Zephyr'.
 The plot follows his adventures as he avoids both the law and those who seek revenge against him.